NCAA Tournament Bubble Watch: Six Teams To Watch In Conference Tournaments

 Florida, SEC, 17-14

 An 0-3 finish to the regular season has made the SEC Tournament an all-important one for the Gators.
 Florida is another case of a team that played particularly stout schedule, going 3-11 in Quad 1 games, all three of those wins coming on the road.
-The Gators aren’t particularly strong on offense, averaging just 68.3 points per game, good enough for 283rd in the country.
+The Gators aren’t particularly strong on offense, averaging just 68.3 points per game, good for 283rd in the country.
 Florida surely will find itself in the last four in or last four out category come selection Sunday.

 Seton Hall, Big East, 18-12

 Seton Hall was 11-3 and 2-0 in conference play on Jan.
 2, having already notched key wins against Kentucky at Madison Square Garden and Maryland on the road.
 But things took a bit of a dive from there, with Kevin Willard’s team dropping five of sevens games to start the new year, then dropping three consecutive matchups against Xavier, St. John’s and Georgetown.
 They perhaps played themselves back into the tournament conversation with back-to-back wins against No. 16 Marquette and No. 23 Villanova to close out the regular season.
-This is a team that can win a big game, and has a big-game player in Myles Powell, a shot-creating junior guard who is averaging 22.6 points a game.
+This is a team that can win a big game and has a big-game player in Myles Powell, a shot-creating junior guard who is averaging 22.6 points a game.
 Should they avoid a cataclysmic appearance in the Big East tournament, they should be in.

 Temple, American, 23-8

-The Owls have a resume-boosting wins against Houston and UCF in their regular-season final, but lack a true statement road win.
+The Owls have résumé-boosting wins against Houston and UCF to close out their regular-season but lack a true statement road win.
 Temple can put some distance between itself and the bubble watch with another profile win against a top AAC team in the conference tournament.
-The Owls are about as middle-of-the-pack as it gets statistically, with an offense that ranks 115th and a defense that rings in at 166th.
+The Owls, statistically, are about as middle-of-the-pack as it gets, with an offense that ranks 115th and a defense that rings in at 166th.
 They do take care of the ball, with the second in the nation with 0.80 steals per turnover.
 And they have a game-changing senior guard in Shizz Alston Jr., who averages 19.7 points and 5.1 assists per game.

 VCU, Atlantic 10, 25-6

-Mike Rhoades’ squad is a whopping 210th in the country in scoring, averaging 71.5 points a game.
+Mike Rhoades’ squad is 210th in the country in scoring, averaging 71.5 points a game.
 So what does that say about the Rams, winners of their last 12 games?
 They play outstanding defense — the seventh best defense in the country to be exact — propelling them to the top seed in the A-10 Tournament.
-VCU does not have a single player averaging over 15 points, but they do average eight steals a game, 24th in the nation.
+VCU does not have a single player averaging over 15 points, but they do average eight steals per game, which currently ranks 24th in the nation.
 The Rams got a signature win over Texas 54-53 on the road in December and gave Virginia a scare just days later.
-The Rams should not only be in, but could be a popular Cinderella pick.
+The Rams not only shold be in, but could be a popular Cinderella pick.

 Thumbnail photo via Mike Carter/USA TODAY Sports Images